National Review: Goldwater era

-After Goldwater
+Supporting Reagan

 After Goldwater was defeated by Lyndon Johnson in 1964, Buckley and National Review continued to champion the idea of a conservative movement, which was increasingly embodied in Ronald Reagan.
-Reagan, a longtime subscriber to National Review, first became politically prominent during Goldwater's campaign.
+Reagan, a longtime subscriber to National Review, became politically prominent during Goldwater's campaign.
 National Review supported his challenge to President Gerald Ford in 1976 and his successful 1980 campaign.

-During the 1980s National Review called for tax cuts, supply-side economics, the Strategic Defense Initiative, and support for President Reagan's foreign policy against the Soviet Union.
-The magazine criticized the Welfare state and would support the Welfare reform proposals of the 1990s.
+During the 1980s, National Review called for tax cuts, supply-side economics, the Strategic Defense Initiative, and support for President Reagan's foreign policy against the Soviet Union.
+The magazine criticized the welfare state and would support the welfare reform proposals of the 1990s.
 The magazine also regularly criticized President Bill Clinton.
-It first embraced, then rejected, Pat Buchanan in his political campaigns.
+It first embraced and then rejected Pat Buchanan in his political campaigns.
 A lengthy 1996 National Review editorial called for a "movement toward" drug legalization.

 In 1985, National Review and Buckley were represented by attorney J. Daniel Mahoney during the magazine's $16 million libel suit against The Spotlight.